Australian Shepherd Puppies: Cute Pictures And Facts - DogTime

 Australian Shepherds are very intelligent.
 They’re also a herding breed.
 Given that they were bred to do work, you can expect an Australian Shepherd puppy to have a lot of energy.
 These traits make them ideal obedience students.

 Australian Shepherd puppies normally take very quickly to training.
 While teaching them, it’s not just important to teach them the basic commands like sit, stay, and lie down; you need to teach them limits as well.

 This intelligent breed always finds a problem to a solution.
 For example, if your Australian Shepherd puppy sees something on the other side of the backyard fence that they want to chase, they will find a way over or under — or through — the fence.

 Training won’t just help keep your Australian Shepherd puppy well-behaved, either.
 It will help keep them mentally stimulated and prevent boredom.
 That will go a long way in curbing destructive behaviors when they try to make their own fun.

 They Need A Lot Of Exercise

 Since Australian Shepherds were bred to be working dogs, they normally have a rather lean frame.
-If your Australian Puppy is not getting enough exercise, however, they can very easily become overweight.
+If your Australian Puppy isn’t getting enough exercise, however, they can very easily become overweight.

-To keep your Australian Shepherd puppy healthy and trim, you will need to make sure they are getting enough daily exercise.
+To keep your Australian Shepherd puppy healthy and trim, you’ll need to make sure they’re getting enough daily exercise.